bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID Fake News World Tour.md

 ---

 Now that we have proven than Wikipedia is actually a good tool to study the phenomenon of fake news, we want to study the relationship between COVID Wikipedia pages for different languages.
 Since the Wikipedia pages in different languages don't have the same structure (so we cannot compare main headings), we want to analyse the links they refer to.
 What kind of overlap is there between each language?
-In this way we can see the differences between global and local news and see if fake news tend to spread or to stay local.
+In this way we can see the differences between more global and local articles and see if fake news tended to spread or to stay local.

 ## Methods